 As I look back, I wish I would've outsourced social media and a little of the marketing strategy.
 I had tons of ideas but not enough strategic moves and hands on deck to execute.

 I learned about my strengths and weaknesses while launching and guess what?
-I’m in the beginning stages of launching AGAIN.
-No, I don’t let mistakes stop me.
+I don’t let mistakes stop me.
 I get better and better each time.
-The next post like this on a future project should be a success post because of how things went this go around.
-Don’t count yourself out just because you’re afraid of failing.
+And it rang true with the launch of Hustle Hive Elite.